Running the Analysis

 include:

-- specifications for the approach to matching the raw loan book with
+: multiple options to specify the approach to matching the raw loan book with the ABCD relevant section on matching in thevignette("config_yml")

 ).
 Note that these parameters are all based on ther2dii.match::match_name

 ), or not.
-If not, the sector classification systems provided inr2dii.data::sector_classifications
+If there is no need to use a manually prepared sector classification file, the sector classification systems provided inr2dii.data::sector_classifications

 Addressing misclassfied loans